aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datalabels/_index.md

 ```

 Gets the direction of text.
-[ChartTextDirectionType](../../com.aspose.cells/charttextdirectiontype).
+See [ChartTextDirectionType](../../com.aspose.cells/charttextdirectiontype).

 **Returns:**
 int